Why Enterprise Buyers Ask for Your CAIQ

 - STAR Level 1 registration is free and immediately differentiates you from competitors

 Your CAIQ is not just a compliance document.
 It’s a trust signal that can accelerate or kill your next enterprise deal.
+See how CAIQ evidence combines with web security scanning results in this guide to building security evidence that closes enterprise deals.

 Sources: CSA Cloud Controls Matrix v4, CSA STAR Level 1 Questionnaire, Oracle SaaS CAIQ Guide, Vanta CAIQ Overview, A-LIGN CSA STAR v4 Transition